PLOS/ambraproject/Quickstart-Guide.md

 #### Wombat

-Wombat requires a configuration file named `wombat.yaml` placed in the configuration directory.
-`wombat.yaml` has some required fields - see the [example](https://plos.github.io/ambraproject/example/wombat.yaml) file.
+Wombat requires a configuration file named `wombat.yaml` ([example](https://plos.github.io/ambraproject/example/wombat.yaml)) placed in the configuration directory.
+It has some required fields.
 The `path` variable must have an actual path, don't use $HOME.

 #### Content Repo

-In addition to the Rhino configuration, the `context.xml` in your configuration directory must also be configured to provide Content Repo with a directory to use as its data store.
-See the [example](https://plos.github.io/ambraproject/example/context.xml) file.
+In addition to the Rhino configuration, the `context.xml` ([example](https://plos.github.io/ambraproject/example/context.xml)) in your configuration directory must also be configured to provide Content Repo with a directory to use as its data store.

 ## Setting up a theme directory